 Orthogonal contrasts and polynomial trend analysis.
-Factorial experiments in which some of the effects are confounded.
-Latin squares and related designs.
+Factorial experiments in which some of the effects are confounded Latin squares and related designs.
 Two-way analysis of variance with measures repeated over one or both factors.
 Analysis of the results of a series of experiments.
 Path analysis and other related topics.

-58.229G Non-Parametric Design and Analysis S1 or S2 L2
+58.229G Non-Parametric Design and Analysis

 An introduction to non-parametric design and analysis in educational research.
-Aims for basic understanding of non-parametric analysis as a pirmary research tool, rather than simply as a second-best adjunct to parametric procedures.
-Topics include: order statistics, tests based on runs, tests of goodness of fit, rank-order statistics, tests based on randomization methods, the sign test and signed-rank test, linear rank statistics applied to the general two-sample problem, tocation and scale problems, tests of the equality of k independent samples, measures of association for bivariate samples, and measures of association in multiple classifications.
+Aims for basic understanding of non-parametric analysis as a primary research tool, rather than simply as a second-best adjunct to parametric procedures.
+Topics include: order statistics, tests based on runs, tests of goodness of fit, rank-order statistics, tests based on runs, tests of goodness of fit, rank-order statistics, tests based on randomization methods, the sign test and signed-rank test, linear rank statistics applied to the general two-sample problem, location and scale problems, tests of the equality of k independent samples, measures of association for bivariate samples, and measures of association in multiple classifications.